 Installing applications and tools — such as extensions — from the Marketplace requires that you have the

-Granting Permissions to Access the Looker Data Dictionary
+Granting permissions to access the Looker Data Dictionary

-data_dictionary model will be added to the list of available models on the New Model Set and Edit Model Set pages, accessible from the Roles page in the Admin panel.
+data-dictionary is automatically added to the list of available models on the New Model Set and Edit Model Set pages, accessible from the Roles page in the Admin panel.

 Looker admins must grant users